pairshaped/curlingio-docs/docs/club-management/alerts.md

 ### Offline Payment Submitted

-To create an alert that only appears when members make an offline purchase (submitted payment to be paid outside of Curling I/O) you'll want the following location:
+To create an alert that only appears when members make an offline purchase (submitted payment to be paid outside of Curling IO) you'll want the following location:

 * Matching method: **Contains**
 * Pattern: **/payments/offline**